itiievskyi/IMDB-Top-250/README.md

   * *re*
   * and *pandas*

-The aim is to create a dataframe containig a detailed data about Top 250 movies.
+The aim is to create a dataframe containing a detailed data about Top 250 movies.
 The list can be found here: [Top 250 as rated by IMDb Users](https://www.imdb.com/chart/top).

 Parser creates a list of movie personal page links and then handles each of them to fill the dataframe.